Hate speech laws in India: Accused arrested or censored, Court Verdict Guilty

 In 1957, Supreme Court upheld decision of lower court.
 Lower court found publisher Ramji Lal Modi guilty of publishing a cartoon and article which insults religious beliefs of Muslims.
-He was sentenced to 12 months imprisonment and fined under IPC 295A.
-Petitioner argued that IPC 295A violated freedom of speech and expression guaranteed under Article 19 (1)(A) of the Constitution and offense of insulting religious beliefs can be committed if there is no danger of public disorder.
+He was sentenced to 12 months imprisonment and fined under IPC 295A (Sec.299 BNS).
+Petitioner argued that IPC 295A (Sec.299 BNS) violated freedom of speech and expression guaranteed under Article 19 (1)(A) of the Constitution and offense of insulting religious beliefs can be committed if there is no danger of public disorder.

 In 1961, Supreme court found Henry Rodrigues guilty of insulting religious beliefs of the Roman Catholics, and acting with a malicious intention in publishing and printing the same in 'Crusader' magazine.
 The defendant, who was a Roman Catholic, stated that he had criticized certain practices and beliefs of the Roman Catholic Church, which were contrary to what had been stated in the Holy Bible.
 He further stated that similar views have been expressed in many other well-known work.
 He was sentenced to pay a fine of Rs.
 200/-and in default of payment of fine, to undergo simple imprisonment for one month.

 In 1960, the Supreme Court upheld a decision of Uttar Pradesh government to forfeit all six books written by Baba Khalil Ahamad because it contained derogatory reference to Muawiya, who was governor of Syria and contemporary of Mohammad, which outrages the religious feelings of Sunni Muslim community.

 In 1984, Supreme court uphold decision of Bihar government to forfeit all the copies of book 'Vishwa Itihas (Pratham Bhag)' on the ground that it contained derogatory reference to Mohammad which outraged the religious feelings of the Muslim community.
 The petitioner, who is publisher, argued that author has relied on the authoritative historical works like the "Outline of History" by RG., Wells, the "Muhamad at Madina" by W.M.G.
 Watt and the "Middle East" by S.N.
 Fisher etc. In discussing the Muhammadan religion he had used his dispassionate expertise as a teacher of history and in fact had praised Mohammad when there was occasion to do so.

 In 2007, R.V.
 Bhasin's Islam - A Concept of Political World Invasion by Muslims was banned, and house raided, in Maharashtra on grounds that it outrages the feelings of Muslim section of society.
 In January 2010, the Bombay High upholds the ban imposed by the Government of Maharashtra.

 In October 2022, a court in Uttar Pradesh (UP) found Samajwadi Party leader Azam Khan guilty of hate speech for his comments against UP Chief Minister Yogi Adityanath in 2019.
 Khan was charged for a provocative speech against Adityanath and IAS officer Aunjaneya Kumar Singh, then District magistrate.